 To apply the HE Ranging NDP to the non-TB sensing measurement instance when PPDU BW ≤ 160 MHz.

+Motion#180

+Move to reflect the following text in the Sensing NDP PDT:

 To apply the EHT sounding NDP (including specified preamble puncturing patterns), when PPDU BW = 320 MHz, only to a TB sensing measurement instance in the NDPA sounding phase as the SI2SR NDP.